This post may contain affiliate links. Read the full disclosure here.

 Chia pear scones, pear walnut crisp, maple pear clafoutis, and spiced pear bread have all made an appearance on the blog over the past 4 years.

 Today I’m bringing back the pear crisp with a few alterations.
 This one is pretty basic and suitable for everyone.
 It had an incredible flavor and texture.

-And it’s just as simple as my easy apple cobbler but the topping is more crunchy and the filling is sweet and supple.
+And it’s just as simple as my easy apple crisp and easy apple cobbler but the topping is more crunchy and the filling is sweet and supple.

 Can you make pear crisp with oatmeal?